Cyberbit-7/alohomora/README.md

 # Alohomora
 ### Alohomora is a plugin/extension that unlocks a few useful features while using the Alohomora kiosk web-view exploit.
 For any issues/tech support questions, open an issue to this repository using Github.
 Don't use Alohomora for any illegal activities.

-Please take 5 minutes of your time to read the whole guide.
-This will save you a lot of time and suffering, and will teach you how to utilize the Alohomora to it's full potential.
+Please take a few minutes of your time to read the whole guide.
+This will save you a lot of time and suffering, and will teach you how to utilize Alohomora to it's full potential.
 If you can't figure out how to sign-in to Google, read the guide.
 If you can't figure out how to bypass your school's Wi-fi, read the guide.
 If you can't figure out how to play Fortnite on your Chromebook, READ THE GUIDE.

+### Entering the exploit is Section A, and setup is Section B-D. You only have to do Section B-D once.
+I suggest commiting Section A to memory, or at least saving it to your phone so you know how to get back into the exploit if you exit out accidentally.
+Good luck!

-## Alohomora Kiosk Web-View Exploit
+## Section A: Alohomora Kiosk Web-View Exploit

 ### Note: The steps listed below are for Chromebooks running on ChromeOS v119 and under.
 For Chromebooks v120 and above, scroll to the bottom of the guide for special instructions.